The Best Herbal Medicine Books for Herbalists

 4. Herbal Materia Medica by Michael Moore

 Contains a brief outline of major medicinal plants, giving preferred media, strengths, common dosage ranges, possible side effects, and ecological status.
 This is great to reference when you want to find the appropriate proportions and dosages for your tinctures.
-Access this resource for free at the Southwest School of Botanical Medicine website.
+Access this resource for free at the archived Southwest School of Botanical Medicine website.

 5. The Modern Herbal Dispensatory: A Medicine-Making Guide by Thomas Easley and Steven Horne